-I’m not going to go into every misstatement packed into this 20 word tweet.
+I’m not going to go into every misstatement packed into this 20-word tweet.
 I’m focusing here on the widely held belief that, outside of the United States, there is some sort of “international copyright law” presided over by a Justice League-like tribunal.
-Copyright protection depends on the particular national laws of each country, and while there are certain treaties and conventions that may apply to multiple countries, there’s no simply such thing as international copyright law.
-So don’t assume that just because a work is in the public domain in one country that it’s free to use everywhere.
+Copyright protection depends on the particular national laws of each country, and while there are certain treaties and conventions that may apply to multiple countries, there’s simply no such thing as international copyright law.
+So don’t assume that just because a work is in the public domain in one country it’s free to use everywhere.

 Internet, Content Found on

 There are still some people who think that copyright laws don’t apply to the internet, or that once someone posts something online, it’s in the “public domain.”
 There’s no question that sharing and copying internet content is easy, but just because something is easy doesn’t mean it’s legal.
 Just ask that guy who was arrested for taking candy from a baby.
 Or the one who was caught shooting those fish in that barrel.